-The Nevada National Security Site (NNSS) protects the United States and its allies by: supporting the stewardship of the nation's nuclear stockpile, providing nuclear and radiological emergency response capabilities and training, contributing to key nuclear nonproliferation and arms control initiatives, executing national-level experiments in support of the National Laboratories, working with customers and other federal agencies on important national security activities, and providing long-term environmental stewardship of the NNSS's Cold War legacy.
+The Nevada National Security Sites (NNSS) protects the United States and its allies by: supporting the stewardship of the nation's nuclear stockpile, providing nuclear and radiological emergency response capabilities and training, contributing to key nuclear nonproliferation and arms control initiatives, executing national-level experiments in support of the National Laboratories, working with customers and other federal agencies on important national security activities, and providing long-term environmental stewardship of the NNSS' Cold War legacy.

-The NNSS is a premier outdoor, indoor, and underground national laboratory located on 1,355-squaremiles of remote, highly secure land in Southern Nevada.
+The Nevada National Security Site itself (the Site) is a premier outdoor, indoor, and underground national laboratory located on 1,355-squaremiles of remote, highly secure land in Southern Nevada.
 It is a preferred location for experiments supporting the National Nuclear Security Administration (NNSA)'s nuclear weapons Stockpile Stewardship Program, national defense programs, and national security research, development and training programs, as well as vital programs conducted by other federal agencies.